 Is it possible that we have taken for granted something that has a significant effect on our health lying beneath our feet?

 The idea that the shoes a person wears could have implications on one’s health would probably sound ludicrous to most people but it has long been known that the soles of our feet are highly sensitive and can absorb what they come in contact with.

 Holistic practitioners and medical doctors from the past used to prescribe the administering of iodine to the soles of their patients feet to cure goiters and underactive thyroid conditions.

-Experiments with garlic cloves on the soles of the feet can result in “garlic breath” on the participant within one hour of contact.
+Experiments with garlic cloves on the soles of the feet can result in “garlic breath” on the participant within one hour of application.

-While recent decades have made most people conscious of environmental xenoestrogens found in plastic drink containers, linings of tin cans and food substances, there may be something we have overlooked… our shoes!
+While recent decades has made most people conscious of environmental xenoestrogens found in plastic drink containers, linings of tin cans and food substances, there may be something we have overlooked… our shoes!

-It may not be just the cheap rubber/plastic shoes one wears to the beach but also in those leather shoes that contain synthetic linings.
+It may not be just the inexpensive rubber/plastic shoes one wears to the beach but also in those leather shoes that contain synthetic linings.

 Bisphenols including bisphenol A, S and F are all potential mutagenic, carcinogenic hormone/gene disrupters that are linked to obesity, diabetes, heart disease and cancer.

 These substances have demonstrated an ability to affect gene transcription codes and cause biotransformation of human cells including infertility.
 (Eladak et al. 2015), (Michalowicz et al. 2014), (Chen et al. 2002).